 Richard Winter is an old Harrovian (Moretons 1976³) and is a partner of PricewaterhouseCoopers LLP.
 He is a member of the Council of Wycombe Abbey School, a Trustee of International Rescue Committee UK and the Humanitarian Leadership Academy.
 He has been a Trustee and the treasurer of Save the Children and Chair of Medical Emergency Relief International (Merlin).

-Adam hart FRSA
+Adam Hart LLB (HONS), FRSA

-An Old Harrovian and current Harrow parent, Adam Hart (West Acre 1977¹) is a partner in London Bridge Capital Partners, an independent corporate finance firm that focuses on growth companies.
-Adam holds a law degree and is a chartered accountant.
+An Old Harrovian and past Harrow parent, Adam Hart (West Acre 1977¹) is a partner in London Bridge Capital Partners, an independent corporate finance firm that focuses on growth companies.
+Adam holds a law degree and qualified as a chartered accountant.
 He is Chairman of the Harrow Association, where he has been a board member since 2009.
 He has held senior positions in various City financial services firms, is past Chairman of the London Stock Exchange’s AIM Advisory Group and is a director of a number of companies.

 Claire Oulton MA PGCE